khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ### syllabus
 The outline of the weekly workshops can be found in the [syllabus](syllabus.md) file.
-Note: the outline is subject to change <!-- #todo change ARU phrase -->.
+Note: the outline is subject to change based on students' progress.

 <br>